-The Center for the Study of Medical Assistance Canines offers private and group classes to professional dog trainers wanting to expand their practice and train service dogs.
+The Center for the Study of Medical Assistance Canines offers coaching to professional dog trainers wanting to expand their practice and train service dogs.

 How to become a medical assistance dog trainer

 The work of a service dog trainer is to provide expert training to the dogs, but also to prepare and coach the people who will receive them.
 This is a career that involves both excellent dog and people skills.